I like making my own muffins for a variety of reasons:

 This time making them I experimented a bit.
-With the zucchini muffins I used all whole wheat flour but for the squash I used half white and half wheat.
-I think the half and half ones turned out better because they were a bit more moist.
+With the zucchini muffins, I used all whole wheat flour but for the squash, I used half white and half wheat.
+I think the half and half ones turned out better because they were a bit moister.

 These are great to get creative with.
 Enjoy!

 - 1 cup flour (1/2 cup whole and ½ cup white)

 - 3 T canola oil (to double the recipe try 3 Tbsp applesauce and 3 Tbsp canola oil)

 - ⅓ cup sugar (replace some with flax meal - optional)

 - 1 teaspoon cinnamon